getLiauba/SmartHomeMonitor/README.md

 ## <a name="Power_up">Power Up</a>

 Before powering up the PCB and connecting it to the Raspberry Pi. you **MUST** test your PCB to ensure everything is connected and soldered correctly, as well as no shorts between power and ground.
 This will ensure you do not ruin you Raspberry Pi.
+Also you must make sure your raspberry pi has an OS setup on it (ideally Raspian) if you need to do this still follow this tutorial [RaspberryPi Setup](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)

 **This first test ensures voltage will reach the connected sensor.**